xinweit/Customers/README.md

 ## Setup instructions:

+1. Download and install postgreSQL.
+2. Create a 'customers' database in PostgreSQL using psql or pgAdmin.
-1. Download the entire repository as a ZIP folder and extract the Klinify folder.
+3. Download the entire repository as a ZIP folder and extract the Klinify folder.
+4. In line 10 of the api.py file, for the line app.config['SQLALCHEMY_DATABASE_URI'] = 'postgresql://<owner>:<password>@localhost/customers', input the owner name and password of the 'customers' database.
+For app.config['SQLALCHEMY_DATABASE_URI'] = 'postgresql://postgres:password@localhost/customers', the owner name is 'postgres' and password is 'password'.

 __OR__

 1. Download and install postgreSQL.
+2. Create a 'customers' database in PostgreSQL using psql or pgAdmin.
-2. Make sure Python is installed on your machine.
+3. Make sure Python is installed on your machine.
-3. Create a folder for your project.
+4. Create a folder for your project.
-4. Download the api.py file and put it in the project folder.
+5. Download the api.py file and put it in the project folder.
-5. Run the following commands in the project folder in terminal:
+6. Run the following commands in the project folder in terminal:
 'pip install pipenv'
 'pipenv shell'
 -> activates a virtualenv